scoobycoder/ParserChallenge1/README.md

 ParserChallenge1
 ================

+__Skill Level:__ Beginner
+__Time Limit:__ 20-30 minutes

+##Installation
+This challenge utilizes RSpec.
+You may have to install bundler.
+- `gem install bundler`
+- run `bundle install` when in the projects main folder "ParserChallenge1"
+- Run the tests with `bundle exec rspec word_in_string_spec.rb -f d`

+##Instructions
 Does the word exist in the string?
 Write a method `word_in_string?` that will detect if a word is in a string.
 The details are in the documentation below.

-Run the tests with `bundle exec rspec word_in_string_spec.rb -f d`

 The output of rspec is also the documentation: